-You can get the DS 7 with one petrol and two diesel engines and – depending on which engine you choose – with either a manual or an automatic gearbox.
+You can get the DS 7 Crossback with one petrol and two diesel engines and – depending on which engine you choose – with either a manual or an automatic gearbox.

 There’s also a 225hp 1.6-litre petrol model that’ll suit you better if you do mainly short journeys.
 It can’t match the diesels’ fuel economy at motorway speeds, but it’ll be cheaper to run if you rarely venture out of town.
-It’s also the quickest DS 7 model you can buy – it’ll sprint from 0-62mph in 8.3 seconds, 1.6 seconds faster than the 180hp diesel.
+It’s also the quickest DS 7 Crossback model you can buy – it’ll sprint from 0-62mph in 8.3 seconds, 1.6 seconds faster than the 180hp diesel.

-There aren’t any particularly sporty models in the DS 7 lineup but you can get it with ludicrous fake exhausts that would put a Ferrari’s pipes to shame…
+There aren’t any particularly sporty models in the DS 7 Crossback lineup but you can get it with ludicrous fake exhausts that would put a Ferrari’s pipes to shame…

 Both 180hp diesel and 225hp petrol models come with a slick eight-speed automatic gearbox as standard.
-It’s impressively smooth at slow speeds and changes down quickly when you want to accelerate to overtake slow-moving traffic.
+It’s reasonably smooth at slow speeds and changes down quickly when you want to accelerate to overtake slow-moving traffic.

 It’s especially relaxing to drive if you pick a Performance Line model or above.
 These come with a clever adaptive suspension system (called Active Scan) that uses hidden cameras to read the road ahead and adjust the suspension accordingly to help it best deal with potholes.

-At motorway speeds, this system makes the DS 7 feel especially comfy, but the price you pay for its relaxing cruising ability is how soft it feels in fast corners.
+At motorway speeds, this system makes the DS 7 Crossback feel especially comfy, but the price you pay for its relaxing cruising ability is how soft it feels in fast corners.
 Even with Sport mode engaged, its tall body leans more than a BMW, Audi or Mercedes.

-If you‘re not interested in sporty handling, you’ll be pleased to hear that the DS is fairly easy to drive around town.
+If you‘re not interested in sporty handling, you’ll be pleased to hear that the DS 7 Crossback is fairly easy to drive around town.
 Its raised driving position gives you a good view over other cars and the pillars between the windscreen and doors don’t produce any particularly annoying blind spots at junctions.